 I live in a constant search.

-In 2014 after my third child was born, my art focused on the woman's body, from the cruel point of view of her own eyes, looking thorough lenses of criticism and self-hatred.
-As part of my research on obesity, I issued a series of body shots, bursting out of them into a series of blatant and rebellious works.
+In 2014 after my third child was born, my art focused on the woman's body, from the cruel point of view of her own eyes, looking through lenses of criticism and self-hatred.
+As part of my research on obesity, I did a series of body shots, bursting out of them into a series of works called "Fat Bella".

-In recent years, "place" has become the main theme of my art.
-As an immigrant, for years I have been searching for my place (some physical space), home or land to which I belong.
-I hoped that after 22 years in Israel, I would feel less detached, more attached, but reality proves otherwise, I am still an immigrant seeking her identity, and the place I belong to exists only in my paintings.
+In 2018 "place" became the main theme of my art.
+As an immigrant, for years I have been searching for the place (some physical space), home or land to which I belong.
+I hoped that after 22 years in Israel, I would feel less detached, more attached, but reality has proven otherwise.
+I am still an immigrant, seeking her identity, and the place I belong to exists only in my paintings.

-In the past year I've been working on a series of paintings called 'Place'.
+Since 2018 I've been working on a series of paintings called 'Place'.
 I build my new art on the foundations of my past, leaving behind the rigid Russian education, abandoning the years of painting studies in Soviet Moscow.
-Today I do not want to think about what is allowed and what is not allowed in the old art world.
-I mix the paint bravely, tearing and cutting paper illustrations of classic paintings to re-paste the pieces.
-Humor has a pivotal role in my art, I laugh at the absurd laws of society and about the self-importance humans have, and especially about myself.
+I mix techniques and mediums, tearing and cutting up paper illustrations of classic paintings, to re-paste the pieces.

 Name: Bella Hvatskin